 “Robin, you know that you are always welcome here.
-Just as you and Batman were always welcome at my home and at the Governor’s mansion back in California.”
-The President’s eyes narrowed, focusing on the younger man.
+Just as you and Batman were always welcome at my home and at the governor’s mansion back in California.”
+The president’s eyes narrowed, focusing on the younger man.
 “Something’s troubling you.
 Something I can help with?”

-“It’s about the upcoming Presidential race, sir.
+“It’s about the upcoming presidential race, sir.
 I know it’s still pretty far off, but there is something in the works that I want to discuss with you.”

 “You mean… Jay Garrick’s announcement today?”
-Seeing the surprise evident on Red Robin’s face, the President chuckled.
+Seeing the surprise evident on Red Robin’s face, the president chuckled.
 “Oh, it’s no secret here, though I’ve made sure that everyone understands that it is to be kept secret.
 It’s his announcement to make, not ours.
 Never could stand politicians who have to tell the press everything as soon as they find out.”
-The President reached for a candy dish on the table next to him, took a handful of jelly beans in one hand, and passed the dish toward Red Robin with the other.
+The president reached for a candy dish on the table next to him, took a handful of jelly beans in one hand, and passed the dish toward Red Robin with the other.

 “Here’s my dilemma, sir.
 I owe you and your party a great deal, both as Robin and in my everyday life.
 But Jay Garrick is a dear friend, a man I’ve respected for over forty years.
-I don’t wish to seem ungracious, sir, but I’m throwing my support behind him, and I wanted to make sure you and Vice President Dole know that.”
+I don’t wish to seem ungrateful, sir, but I’m throwing my support behind him, and I wanted to make sure you and Vice President Dole know that.”
 Dick rushed through the words, trying to get them all out before his nerve deserted him.

 The reaction from President Reagan was not at all what he expected.
-“Is that what had you all nervous, lad?” asked the President.
+“Is that what had you all nervous, lad?” asked the president.

 Ronald Reagan let out a loud, hearty laugh, which attracted his wife from another room of the White House.